 German cockroaches are light brown or tan with two parallel stripes on their backs.
-They are 1/2” – 5/8” in size and oval in shape.
-They have 6 legs and an antenna.
-They are most commonly found in cracks and crevices in close proximity to food sources and also prefer staying close to water.
+They are 1/2” – 5/8” in size and oval in shape, with 6 legs and an antenna.
+Most commonly, they are found in cracks and crevices in close proximity to food sources and also prefer staying close to water.
 They prefer damp and humid residential areas and often reside in kitchens, pantries and other food preparation areas.

 German cockroaches are a very common cockroach found in the US home and are responsible for many illnesses and allergic reactions.